tahczeban/PyBer_Analysis/README.md

 1. PyBer is utilized more and has more drivers in urban cities, making the most revenue
 2. Drivers in rural cities make more money than other cities
 3. The cost of using average fare per ride and driverPyBer services is greater in rural cities
-4.

-Three recommendations to the CEO, V.Isualize, and Omar are:
+The recommendations to the CEO, V.Isualize, and Omar are:

 1.URBAN: Increase urban ride fares for increased profitability on a larger scale of use 2.SUBURBAN:feature different automobile and ride share options to make it more appealing for usage 3.RURAL: Increase number of drivers and ride share incentives for increased use 4.Lastly, consideration should be given for time of usage in terms of months actoss all city types.
-Perhaps increasing suburban drivers after april and decreasing urban and ruralm to accomote the fluctuations in total fares
+Perhaps increasing suburban drivers after april and decreasing urban and rural to accomote the fluctuations in total fares